 Given the emphasis in Agile on customer satisfaction, it should seem odd to you that high satisfaction ratings are not an Agile Performance Standard.
-I encourage you to develop a standard along those lines, but feel I cannot make a specific suggestion that will translate across organizations the way the four above can.
+I encourage you to develop a standard along those lines, but feel I cannot make a specific suggestion that will translate across organizations the way those above can.
 Measurement is the key barrier.
 You must have a way to objectively and fairly measure satisfaction, with enough potential variation from one period to the next to be meaningful.

 Many companies measure end-user satisfaction, of course.
 You know this from the constant requests for your ratings as a customer, in pop-up Web surveys; e-mails after you make an online purchase; phone system requests after you speak with Customer Service; and links printed on paper receipts.

 In the case of a Customer Support team, it is easy to tie these results to the team.
 Just as important, there are many inputs from a lot of different people, so the numbers can change a lot.
 Reports from 200 people in a month on a three-point satisfaction scale yields 600 points, so it’s relatively easy to prove improvement.
 To turn a 90% satisfaction rate (540/600) to a 92% rate, improve your approach such that 10 people give you one extra point.
 Also, with more raters, personal biases are less of a problem.
 Even if some of your customers are prejudiced about your nose ring or your gender, you can still find 10 who won’t care.
 (Or remove the nose ring while at work!)